 The Belgian legislator has also included specific exceptions to data subject rights for processing for journalistic, academic, artistic or literary purposes, as well as for archiving in the public interest or for scientific or historical research or statistical purposes, whereby some of the articles of the GDPR such as consent, information obligation, right to restrict processing and right to object do not apply.
 It is noteworthy that disclosure of the register, personal data breach notifications and the duty to cooperate with the DPA also do not apply if they would jeopardise an intended publication or constitute a prior control.

 Concerning archiving in the public interest or for scientific or historical research or statistical purposes, the data subject's rights are also restricted if these rights would render it impossible or seriously impair the achievement of these purposes.
-However, additional requirements are also imposed, such as an explanation in the records of why these data are processed, why an exercise of the data subject's rights would impair the achievement of the purposes and a justification for the use of data without pseudonymising these data – as well as if necessary a data processing impact assessment.
-Data subjects should be informed whether the data are pseudonymised, as well as why the exercise of their rights would impair the achievement of the aforementioned purposes.
+However, additional requirements are also imposed, such as an explanation in the records of why such data is processed, why an exercise of the data subject's rights would impair the achievement of the purposes and a justification for the use of data without pseudonymising this data, as well as, if necessary, the conducting of a data processing impact assessment.
+Data subjects should be informed whether the data is pseudonymised, as well as why the exercise of their rights would impair the achievement of the aforementioned purposes.

-The Data Protection Act consolidates the patchy Belgian data protection regulatory framework.
+The Data Protection Act consolidates the patchy Belgian data protection regulatory framework that existed before the entry into force of the GDPR.
 For example, it incorporates the provisions of the Act of 25 December 2016 on the processors of passenger data.

 In implementing Directive 2016/680 on the processing of personal data by criminal authorities, the Data Protection Act imposes certain requirements on government entities.
 For example, army forces and intelligence and security services must now comply with requests from data subjects to exercise certain data protection rights, albeit in a restricted fashion.